 To create the best experience in Indigenous sport and recreation, we need to recognize that many parts of Canada’s mainstream sport pathway do not reflect the needs and cultural priorities of Indigenous peoples.
-Accordingly, the Aboriginal Long-Term Participant Development Pathway presents a framework that tries to respond to their real needs and goals.
+Accordingly, the Indigenous Long-Term Participant Development Pathway presents a framework that tries to respond to their real needs and goals.

-How Sport for Life Helps Indigenous People
+How Sport for Life Supports Indigenous Peoples

 Resources and Links

-- Aboriginal Communities: Active for Life (NEW!)
+- Indigenous Communities: Active for Life

-- Aboriginal Communities: Active for Life Workshop
+- Indigenous Communities: Active for Life Workshop

-- Aboriginal Long-Term Participant Development Pathway 1.1
+- Indigenous Long-Term Participant Development Pathway

-- Aboriginal Long-Term Participant Development Pathway Workshop
+- Indigenous Long-Term Participant Development Pathway Workshop

 - Aboriginal Sport Circle